Welcome to my Commonplace book.

 "The schizoid structure of the scene is, for once, not a projection of Mike’s fragmented psyche but rather a mini-allegory of the economic polarization of America that was already grotesquely evident during the Reagan–Bush I era and is even more pronounced today."

-I saw the best minds of my generation destroyed by madness, starving hysterical naked. — Allen Ginsberg, "Howl"
+I saw the best minds of my generation destroyed by madness, starving hysterical naked.

 "I am ash.
 The earth is ash.
 The earth is a goddess.
 Therefore, I am not dead."
-(An epitaph from a grave on the Via Latina)

-excerpt of "Calling a Wolf a Wolf" by Kaveh Akbar
+Excerpt of "Calling a Wolf a Wolf" by Kaveh Akbar

 scans of Eiji Okumura’s photography book, "NEW YORK SENSE".